Why Aires Technology Does Not Require FCC Certification

 Passive Devices and FCC Requirements

-Because passive devices do not actively emit RF energy, they are generally exempt from FCC requirements.
-Instead, they are subject to a verification process in which the company has to ensure the passive device doesn’t interfere with other devices.
-This might involve providing documentation and internal testing results, but passive devices do not require certification .
+Because passive devices do not actively emit RF energy, they are generally exempt from FCC certification requirements.
+The responsible party must verify that the passive device does not interfere with other devices, typically through documentation and internal testing, but formal FCC Certification is not required.

 FCC Certification and Aires Technology